 Sensory Messy Play Ideas

-Slime inspired by dirt, which makes the kids gleefully scream “eeewwww!” as they dig their hands in.
+This creepy crawly slime recipe was inspired by dirt, which makes the kids gleefully scream “eeewwww!” as they dig their hands in.
 Add some insect toys and watch the fun ensue.

 Ocean Sensory Play | No Time for Flash Cards

 Summer’s a perfect time to bring out ocean-themed activities.
-This gelatin-based sensory bin engages so many the senses in a unique way.
+This gelatin-based sensory bin engages so many of the senses in a unique way.